Multi-objective Evolution of Heuristic Using Large Language Model: Conclusion, Limitation, and Future Work

 \section{Conclusion, Limitation, and Future Work}

-\paragraph{Conclusion} This paper developes a novel framework, termed MEoH, for LLM-based multi-objective automatic heuristic design.
+\paragraph{Conclusion} This paper develops a novel framework, termed MEoH, for LLM-based multi-objective automatic heuristic design.
 We propose a dominance-dissimilarity mechanism for effective search in the discrete and complex heuristic space.
 We demonstrate MEoH on two widely-studied combinatorial optimization problems to optimize both heuristics' optimal gap and running time.
 Results show that MEoH significantly outperforms existing LLM-based heuristic design methods including FunSearch and EoH in producing trade-off heuristics over multiple objectives.
 The efficiency can be increased dramatically up to 10 times with a close optimal gap.
 Moreover, additional ablation studies and visualization of the evolution process validate the superiority of MEoH over conventional MOEAs and the effectiveness of the proposed dominance-dissimilarity mechanism in multi-objective automatic heuristic design.

-\paragraph{Limitation and Future Work} While we have demonstrated the effectiveness of MEoH, we only test it on two objectives.
-We want to investigate the performance of MEoH on many-objective cases and more heuristic design tasks.
+\paragraph{Limitation and Future Work} Although we have demonstrated the effectiveness of MEoH primarily on two objectives, and three objectives in Appendix~\ref{sup:3o}, we aim to investigate the performance of MEoH on many-objective cases and a broader range of heuristic design tasks.